Global Approvals System

 The top 3 reasons for churn and lost deals included the lack of flexibility in the approval system.
 In addition, a new expense management vertical required a robust approval system to launch.

 Our previous solution was ad hoc for each vertical.
 There was an implementation for time off and another one for time tracking.
 Both allowed only one approver and one step.
-The approver was always or the manager or an admin so it was quite limitating.
+The approver was always either the manager or an admin, which was quite limiting.

-In the beginning, this was not a problem for our main market: Spain.
-But as we started to grow in Europe and the US, we realized that this was a big problem for our customers there.
+Initially, this wasn't a problem for our main market: Spain.
+But as we grew in Europe and the US, we realized this was a significant problem for customers there.
 They had more complex hierarchies and needed more flexibility.

 Research

-Building an HR tool is difficult because every company has different needs depending on its country, size, industry and culture.
-We have confirmed this once again by talking to companies that have been churned, companies that are at risk, and others that are happy with the product: each company has its own approval system.
+Building an HR tool is difficult because every company has different needs depending on its country, size, industry, and culture.
+We confirmed this again by talking to churned companies, companies at risk, and others happy with the product: each company has its own approval system.

-For time off requests, it might just be the manager, but for expenses, it's the manager and then the HR team and then someone from the finance team.
+For time off requests, it might just be the manager, but for expenses, it's the manager, then the HR team, then someone from the finance team.

-So we found that they needed different approval steps.
-The approver could be a specific person, a role based on the requester like the manager or the team leader, someone from a team, or an admin.
+We found that they needed different approval steps.
+The approver could be a specific person, a role based on the requester like the manager or team leader, someone from a team, or an admin.

-The requester needed to see the current status of the approval in order to ask the right person if there was a delay.
+Requesters needed to see the current approval status to ask the right person if there was a delay.

 Solution

 One of the first decisions was to implement the approval flow independent of existing policies.
 Why?
-Because a policy with multiple conditions, such as the number of holidays employees can take, would end up creating a lot of policies to change just one of those conditions.
+Because a policy with multiple conditions, such as the number of holidays employees can take, would require creating many policies just to change one condition.

-Second, we were a cross-functional team, but our customers were also other product teams, so we took the most important use case and the one that generated the most churn to validate the solution: time off.
+Second, as a cross-functional team serving other product teams, we validated the solution with time off—the most important use case and the one that generated the most churn.

-In terms of the product, the abstraction we designed was simple: resource request enters the approval system, we analyze the resource and its metadata, if pass the conditions to enter the approval system, we notify the approvers in the first step, once approved pass to the next step until the last one.
-If it is rejected at any point, we notify the requester.
+The abstraction we designed was simple: a resource request enters the approval system, we analyze the resource and its metadata, and if it passes the conditions, we notify the approvers in the first step.
+Once approved, it passes to the next step until the last one.
+If rejected at any point, we notify the requester.

 Key Features

-Approval groups that each vertical can easily implement in their verticals.
+- Approval groups that each vertical can easily implement

 Success